philipperolet/trg-players/project.md

 - add walls & fruits with clicks
 - let tests be pretty-printed
 - convenient way of having tests in emacs
+- refactor game with only 1 self-like arg logic
+- project notes on f7 rather than c-x 4 p

 ## Done
 ### AI World v0.2